schoeberl/cae-lab/finasgmt/README.md

 ## Testing

 We have provided test programs that you can execute with simulator and then compare your output with our provided output files.
 The test files are located under [/tests](./tests) in folders corresponding to the tasks.
 Tests under a specific task folder will only test functionality related to those tasks, e.g., tests under [./tests/task1](./tests/task1) will not make use of branching.
+Additional tests for each individual instruction can be found [here](https://github.com/TheAIBot/RISC-V_Sim/tree/master/RISC-V_Sim/InstructionTests).

 ## Deliverables